sloumdrone/Inky/README.md

 - HTML not allowed in editor, InkyMarkup has been created for secure article editing
 - Ability to edit, rename, or delete articles (configurable by wiki administrator)
 - An easy to use configuration file
-- A simple but stylish dark themeed look
+- A simple but stylish dark themed look

 --------------------------------------------------------